bgjx/meq-data-app/README.md

 This dashboard allows for the analysis and visualization of microearthquake data during routine monitoring.

-Utilizing **Plotly JS**, it provides swift and interactive visualizations including various plotting capabilities for efficient data analysis.
+Utilizing **Plotly JS**, it provides swift and interactive visualizations, including various plotting capabilities for efficient data analysis.

 ---